sinbix/sinbix/README.md

 ## Packages

-Directory "[packages](packages)" contains published packages
+Directory "[packages](packages)" contains published packages (Angular, NestJS, Node)

 ## Plugins

-Directory "[plugins](plugins)" contains plugins that define specific functionality for a mono-repository (based on Angular Devkit - Builders, Schematics)
+Directory "[plugins](plugins)" Contains completely rewritten Nx plugins that define specific functionality for a mono-repository Sinbix (based on Angular Devkit - Builders, Schematics).

 ## Shared

-Directory "[shared](shared)" contains shared elements
+Directory "[shared](shared)" contains shared libraries (The logo used in many projects in the repository, including this readme.md file)

 ## Sinbix

-Directory "[sinbix](sinbix)" contains elements of the repository itself
+Directory "[sinbix](sinbix)" contains elements of the repository itself.

+Currently, most of the code in this directory is borrowed from Nx.
+But there are also significant changes.
+For example, a regular web application of a dependency diagram executed in plain TypeScript was completely rewritten by the author in Angular (Material).